LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Options_Strategies/README.md

 #### Put opton gives the holder the right to sell a stock.

 ## Options Strategies
+1. Long Call
+2. Long Put
+3. Short Put
-1. Covered Call
+4. Covered Call
-2. Married Put
+5. Married Put
-3. Bull Call Spread
+6. Bull Call Spread
-4. Bear Put Spread
+7. Bear Put Spread
-5. Protective Collar
+8. Protective Collar
-6. Long Straddle
+9. Long Straddle
-7. Long Strangle
+10. Long Strangle
-8. Long Call Butterfly Spread
+11. Long Call Butterfly Spread
-9. Iron Condor
+12. Iron Condor
-10. Iron Butterfly
+13. Iron Butterfly

 :red_circle: Warning: This is not financial advisor.
 Do not use this to invest or trade.
 It is for educational purpose.